interagent/prmd/README.md

 ## Usage

-Init takes a path as it's first argument and optionally a resource as it's second argument and generates a new schema file at that path (generically or using the resource name provided).
+Init takes a path as its first argument and optionally a resource as its second argument and generates a new schema file at that path (generically or using the resource name provided).

 ```
 prmd init $DIRECTORY